team-inbox/inbox-reborn/README.md

 Click the extension's icon at the top right of your browser to adjust the behavior of some features:

+#### Dark Mode
+This option is used to enable dark mode on and off

+- Toggle Dark Mode On and then goto Settings/Theme -> Dark
+- Toggle Dark Mode Off and then goto Settings/Theme -> Default

 #### Reminders
 This option is used to determine how to treat emails sent to yourself.

-- All are treated as reminders.
+- All messages in Inbox are treated as reminders.
-- Only emails with a subject containing the word "reminder" are treated as reminders.
+- Subject (reminder) only are treated as reminders.
-- Leave the emails as they are.
-(Disable)
+- None (no reminders) is set to disabled.

 #### Email Bundling
 This option is used to bundle emails by label in the inbox.

-- Toggle Enable/Disable
+- Toggle On/Off
 - Bundle if only one email
 - Move Bundles to the top of your Inbox

 #### Avatars
 This option will show a circle with the first letter initial of the sender, to the left of the email in your folder.
-- Toggle Enable/Disable
+- Toggle  On/Off

 #### Hide Priority Inbox Headings
-This option provides a cleaner inbox UI if the "Priority Inbox" type is enabled via the settings
+This option provides a cleEnable/Disableaner inbox UI if the "Priority Inbox" type is enabled via the settings
-- Toggle Enable/Disable
+- Toggle  On/Off

 ## Recommended Gmail™ Settings